apache/causeway-site/content/core/specsupport-and-integtestsupport.md

 ### Integration- vs Unit- Scope

 Although BDD specs are most commonly used for end-to-end tests (ie at the same scope as an integration test), the two concerns (expressability of a test to a business person vs granularity of the test) should not be conflated.
-There [are](http://tooky.co.uk/2013/01/18/cucumber-and-full-stack-testing.html) several [good](http://silkandspinach.net/2013/01/18/a-testing-strategy/) blog [posts](http://claysnow.co.uk/the-testing-iceberg/) discussing [this](http://claysnow.co.uk/living-documentation-can-be-readable-and-fast/).
+There are a couple of [good](http://silkandspinach.net/2013/01/18/a-testing-strategy/) blog [posts](http://claysnow.co.uk/the-testing-iceberg/) discussing [this](http://claysnow.co.uk/living-documentation-can-be-readable-and-fast/).
 The basic idea is to avoid the overhead of a heavy-duty integration test if possible.

 Isis takes inspiration from these to optionally allow BDD specs to be run at a unit scope.
 The scope is indicated by annotating the scenario with the `@unit` or `@integration` tags.